hyphenOs/hyphenos-blog/content/2017/fast-vector-operations.md

 ```

-This somehow wasn't looking quite 'elegant' and certainly didn't look in the spirit of Pandas.
-I was pretty sure, there would be a faster, 'Vector' way of doing this.
-It took me a bit of time to find that out eventually as I am not quie an expert in Pandas.
-But eventually after struggling a bit I stumbled upon the following solution, that did what I was looking for -
+However, after looking at this, it's clearly not a 'fast' 'vector' operation.
+So likely there's a faster way of doing this using 'vector' operations, after all that's what `numpy` and hence `pandas` is extremely good at.
+A following approach based on using `transpose` could be useful.
+I am not sure whether this is 'the fastest way' or there could be an even better way.
+But we'd continue exploring the following approach -

 ```python
 # Create a transpose of the Panel, now `items` become major axis.